Top 10 New Zealand Food Experiences You Want to Enjoy

 Bistronomy

-Address: 40 Hastings Street, Napier 4110, New Zealand
+Address: 40 Hastings Street, Napier 4110, New Zealand.

-Set in a weathered blue bungalow, in the heart of Napier on Marine Parade, is Pacifica Restaurant.
-Chef Jeremy Rameka, takes a Kiwi approach providing Michelin quality food with freshness, passion, and flavor in a relaxed pacific-style atmosphere.
+Chef Jeremy Rameka takes a Kiwi approach providing Michelin-quality food with freshness, passion, and flavor in a relaxed Pacific-style atmosphere.

-Jeremy’s cuisine is described “as a work in progress….based on emotion and bravery rather than convention”.
+Jeremy’s cuisine is described as “a work in progress….based on emotion and bravery rather than convention. ”

 The menu changes daily depending on what ingredients are available and how the chef is feeling.
 The idea is to have guests try new tastes and textures and different flavor combinations.